jordan4ibanez/tinygltf/README.md

 ## Change Log:

 v1.0.2: Fixed it not being a module.
+(Thanks Adam!)

 v1.0.1: Became it's own repo instead of a fork.